jtanx/fontforge/doc/sphinx/ui/dialogs/prefs.rst

 .. object:: OpenCharsInNewWindow

-   Double clicking on a glyph in a :doc:`font view <fontview>` can either always create a new :doc:`glyph view <charview>`, or reuse an already opened one.
+   Double clicking on a glyph in a :doc:`font view </ui/mainviews/fontview>` can either always create a new :doc:`glyph view </ui/mainviews/charview>`, or reuse an already opened one.

 .. figure:: /images/prefs-editing.png